Common Sense Media Review

 What's the Story?

-In GET OUT, talented black photographer Chris (Daniel Kaluuya) has been dating the pretty white Rose (Allison Williams) for five months and is now getting ready to go home and meet her parents.
-Rose's doctor father, Dean (Bradley Whitford), and hypnotherapist mother, Missy (Catherine Keener), try to make Chris feel welcome.
-But when Missy forcibly hypnotizes Chris to break his smoking habit, he starts feeling like strange things are happening.
-The family's black servants (Betty Gabriel and Marcus Henderson) act very oddly, and the arrival of an unexpected party full of privileged white people -- including noted gallery owner Jim Hudson (Stephen Root) -- results in some unsettling encounters.
+In GET OUT, talented photographer Chris (Daniel Kaluuya) has been dating the lovely Rose (Allison Williams) for five months and is now getting ready to go home and meet her parents.
+Rose's doctor father, Dean (Bradley Whitford), and hypnotherapist mother, Missy (Catherine Keener), try to make Chris feel welcome, but as White adults meeting their daughter's Black boyfriend, their over-the-top attempts to show that they're "down" are cringeworthy.
+By the time Missy forcibly hypnotizes Chris to break his smoking habit, he starts feeling like strange things are happening.
+The family's Black servants (Betty Gabriel and Marcus Henderson) act very odd, and the arrival of an unexpected party full of privileged White people—including noted gallery owner Jim Hudson (Stephen Root)—results in some unsettling encounters.
 Is everything happening in Chris' mind, or is something diabolical about to happen?

 Is It Any Good?

-More than just a standard-issue thriller, this brutal, smart movie is impeccably made, as well as surprising, shocking, and funny, while also offering a compassionate, thoughtful look at race.
+More than just a standard-issue thriller, this brutal, smart movie is impeccably made, as well as surprising, shocking, and funny, while also offering a thoughtful look at race.
 Get Out comes from Jordan Peele (part of comedy duo Key and Peele), who co-wrote 2016's Keanu and now makes his directing debut.
-It's a bold move, but one that's highly accomplished and seemingly inspired by the likes of Roman Polanski, Nicolas Roeg, and Stanley Kubrick.
-The movie has assured rhythms, camera placements, and editing (no sloppy shaky-cam work or dumb jump-scares here).
+It's a bold sociological thriller that attempts to scare its audiences into looking at the world differently, using assured rhythms, camera placements, and editing to make its case.
+(No shaky-cam or cheap jump scares here.)

-And in addition to all that, Get Out handles prejudice and racism through character interactions and performance, rather than preaching.
+Get Out handles prejudice and racism through character interactions and performance, rather than overt moralizing.
 Chris deals with his circumstances via an understandably complex series of reactions: understanding, gratitude, dismissal, and frustration.
 Comic relief in the form of actor Lil Rel Howery doesn't initially seem to fit but becomes an intricate part of the movie's fabric.
-This is a terrific entertainment, as well as an essential movie of its moment.
+This is terrific entertainment, as well as an essential movie of its moment.

 Talk to Your Kids About ...